 What does sell-to-cover actually do?

-Sell-to-cover is your employer selling part of your vest to pay withholding. you receive the rest.
+Sell-to-cover is your employer selling part of your vest to pay withholding — you receive the rest.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?